History of poverty in the United States: Jefferson on inequality, poverty and civic duty

-Thomas Jefferson viewed poverty as a significant societal challenge in the new nation.
-He argued that assistance to the needy was a civic duty.
-He was narrowly focused on white male laborers and small farmers.
+Jefferson viewed poverty as a significant societal challenge in the new nation.
+He argued in 1826 that assistance to the needy was a civic duty.
+He was narrowly focused on white men.
+Small farmers every year gambled their herds and crops against disease and drought to feed their families and the nation.
 He recommended localized poor relief systems, believing aid was best administered by local communities rather than a centralized national authority.
 He considered beggars as morally suspect and placed them outside the bounds of organized, legitimate charity.
 Jefferson maintained an optimistic outlook regarding the efficacy of the nascent American poor-relief system.
 Nonetheless, poverty remained a persistent, endemic issue throughout the early nation, highlighting a gap between his idealized vision for relief and the on-the-ground reality.